TheMidnightHammer/HammerEngine/.github/pull_request_template.md

 ## # What new does it bring?
 1. **Feature Name**: Description...
 2. **Feature Name**: Description...
+## # Did you update the demos?
+1. Do they still work?
+2. Do they work as expected?

 ---
 *By submitting this PR, I ensure that the code follows the project's contribution guidelines.*